 Kaete Walker

-* About
+* About Kaete

-Family and friends are very strong interests, and very strong sources of enjoyment.
-Some other, ongoing, major interests being bicycle riding, maintaining various email lists of one sort or another, listening to music, particularly classical music, doing daily meditation, reading poetry, having an interest in the meanings, origins and usuage of words, and an interest in sociology/social theory.
-Being female, but, in the distant past, previously male, I also have some continuing interest in gender, particularly transgender, research.
+Of interests, ongoing, major interests I have, being bicycle riding, maintaining various email lists of one sort or another, listening to music, particularly classical music, doing meditation, poetry, having an interest in the meanings, origins and usage of words, and an interest in sociology/social theory.
+Being now legally female, but, in the distant past, previously legally male, I also have some continuing interest in gender, particularly, transgender, research, and theory.

-Many studies, undergraduate and post graduate, over the years, I’ve undertaken.
 In the words of the poet, TS Eliot, “Old men ought to be explorers…”.
-Similarly so, I think, for old women! :-)

 T.S.
 Eliot’s poem, ‘EAST COKER’